 The only drawback of doing this instead of having the West Virginia condemned property repaired, demolished, or selling the land it stands on is that unwelcome occupants such as squatters may use it as their dwelling.

 Is There a Difference Between a Condemned House and an Abandoned House?

 While most properties that are condemned are abandoned for a long period of time, it doesn't mean that the two are entirely similar.

 Condemned properties are tagged as such because they violate a certain code or are being seized by the local authorities to facilitate a public project.

 Meanwhile, West Virginia abandoned houses are dwellings that are vacated due to a number of reasons like foreclosure crisis due to missed mortgage payments, the owners passed away, etc.

 It is important to note, however, that when a house is abandoned and is not maintained for a long time, it may eventually violate safety codes and be condemned by the government.

-Final Thoughts: Can You Sell a Condemned House in West Virginia?
+Final Thoughts: Can You Sell a Condemned House West Virginia?

-Condemned homes in West Virginia are not a lost cause.
-They can still be sold and homeowners can still get some value from them.
+Condemned homes are not a lost cause.
+They can still be sold and West Virginia homeowners can still get some value from them.
 However, when choosing to sell a condemned house, the owner is under time pressure.